Archaeological phase of landscape restoration project complete!

-Cemetery to be temporarily closed to the public November 8-16, 2018
+Cemetery was temporarily closed to the public November 8-16, 2018 for archaeological review.

-In advance of planned restoration work in the historic Charter Street Cemetery, archaeologists will begin archaeological field work on the site where proposed restoration of existing pathways, installation of lighting, and new plantings will occur.
-This field work will begin on Thursday, November 8, 2018 and is expected to last until Friday, November 16, 2018.
-During this time, the Cemetery will be closed to the public.
+In advance of planned landscape restoration work in the historic Charter Street Cemetery, a team of archaeologists completed field work at the cemetery where proposed restoration of existing pathways, installation of lighting, and new plantings are planned.
+The field work began in early November and lasted approximately one week, until snow and freezing temperatures halted the survey.

 This project was funded in part with Community Preservation Act Funds and a Massachusetts Cultural Council Facilities Fund Grant.